 calling a bird of prey from the east,

-This is not to say that the cases are identical.
-Ancient Babylon was guilty primarily because of her demonic and idolatrous religion, epitomised by her ziggurat.
-As in other Mesopotamian cities, the ziggurat was a terraced brick-built mountain with a stairway, at the top of which a temple represented the celestial dwelling of the city’s god, here Bel/Marduk.
-The terrace half-way up represented the earth, and down from that level subsidiary stairways led to the underworld.
-The king used invocations and magic to gain access to the powers of heaven, so that he might rule the people with power on Marduk’s behalf (Isa 14:12-14, Jer 51:53).
-The wine that Babylon made the nations drink (Jer 51:7) was the wine of idolatry, of angel and demon worship (Jer 50:38).
+Ancient Babylon was guilty primarily because of her demonic and idolatrous religion (Jer 50:38).
+As in other Mesopotamian cities, a terraced brick-built mountain stood in the centre, called a ziggurat.
+At the top stood a temple representing the heavenly dwelling of the city’s god, reached by a stairway.
+A terrace half-way up represented the earth, while subsidiary stairways led to the underworld.
+The king used sacrifice and magic invocations to call down powers in the heavenlies with which to rule the city on the god’s behalf (Isa 14:13-14, Jer 51:53).

-By contrast, the charge against Babylon the Great is that she is sexually promiscuous and a lover of fine living, and she has persuaded the rest of the world to adopt the same materialist world-view.
-It is her carnality and affluence that exert great power.
+The charge against modern Babylon is that she is subservient to demons, sexually promiscuous and a lover of fine living, and she has persuaded the rest of the world to adopt the same materialist view of life.
+Her carnality and affluence exert great power.
 The world’s business tycoons grow rich by her.
 And like ancient Babylon, she has blood on her hands.

 lest you participate in her sins